Play with AI

 K Allado-McDowell is a writer, speaker, and musician.
-They are the author, with GPT-3, of the books Pharmako-AI, and are co-editor of The Atlas of Anomalous AI.
+They are the author, with GPT-3, of the book Pharmako-AI, and are co-editor of The Atlas of Anomalous AI.
 They created the neuro-opera Song of the Ambassadors, and record and release music under the name Qenric.
 K established the Artists + Machine Intelligence program at Google AI.
-They are a conference speaker, educator and consultant to think-tanks and institutions seeking to align their work with deeper traditions of human understanding.
+They are a conference speaker, educator, and consultant to think-tanks and institutions seeking to align their work with deeper traditions of human understanding.

 Refik Anadol on AI, Algorithms, and the Machine as Witness